Python-SIP/sip/docs/command_line_tools.rst

 .. option:: --abi-version M[.N]

-    The version number of the ABI of the :mod:`sip` module to generate code for is ``M.N``.
+    The version number of the ABI of the :mod:`sip` module to target is ``M.N``.
 By default the latest major version is used.
 If the minor version is not specified then the latest minor version of the major version is used.